Eight of the best PL signings from Ligue 1: Drogba, Kante, Pires, Evra…

-Arsenal paid a club-record fee to sign Alexandre Lacazette from Lyon in 2017 – and he certainly isn’t the first great player to move to the Premier League directly from Ligue 1.
+Alexandre Lacazette has proven to be an excellent acquisition for Arsenal since joining from Lyon in 2017 – and he certainly isn’t the first great Premier League signing made directly from Ligue 1.

 The French league has undoubtedly got stronger in recent years, making moves across the channel more regular, but it isn’t an entirely new thing.
 In fact, some of the Premier League’s most celebrated talents arrived directly from the French top division.

 Below is a list of eight of the best ever to have moved directly from Ligue 1 to the Premier League since the start of 1992, ruling out the likes of Eric Cantona, who joined the season before the rebrand; Patrick Viera and Thierry Henry, who both arrived from Italy; and Riyad Mahrez, who joined Leicester City when they were in the Championship from Ligue 2 side Le Havre.

 Drogba moved to Chelsea for £24million from Olympique Marseille in 2004, which back then was big money, but it proved to be money well spent.